 Programme specific information

 There is no upper or lower set limit for the size of these awards, although typically projects range from £500k-1.2m in value.
 Applicants should request a budget appropriate for developing their innovative solution to the point at which it is either attractive to follow-on developers/investors or is ready for deployment.
-All funding requests will be scrutinised to ensure they are eligible within the appropriate guidelines (see core finance guidance).
+All funding requests will be scrutinised to ensure they are eligible within the appropriate guidelines (see the i4i core finance guidance).

 NOTE: Letters of support from the NHS body or other provider of NHS services and appropriate Networks should be provided as evidence to demonstrate that the NHS Costs requested will be met should the application be supported.